Robert Nardino, M.D., MACP

 Dr. Levine received her undergraduate degree from Wellesley College and her M.D. degree from the Medical College of Pennsylvania as well as an M.P.H. degree from UConn.
 She joined the UConn faculty in 1998 and served as our associate program director for several years.
 After a hiatus in private practice, Dr. Levine has recently returned to UConn as our ambulatory site director on the Farmington campus.
 Her areas of academic interest include global health and medical ethics.

-Ambulatory Education Site Director, Brownstone Clinic, Department of Medicine, Hartford Hospital
+Ambulatory Site Director, Hartford Hospital

 Eugene Constantinou, M.D.